Climbing in Dunkeld

 Craig a Barns

-As you drive north up the A9 from Perth, you will eventually reach the Highland Boundary Fault to be confronted with the craggy hillside that is Craig a Barns.
+As you drive north up the A9 from Perth, you will know when you reach the Highland Boundary Fault when you are confronted with the craggy hillside that is Craig a Barns.
 Overlooking sunny Dunkeld from the north-west, Craig a Barns hosts many quality mica schist traditional rock climbs and a fine collection of sport routes.
-While there are many outcrops throughout the woods the main areas of Polney Crag, Cave Crags and Lovers Leap Crag are detailed below.
+While there are many outcrops throughout the woods the main areas of Polney Crag and Cave Crags are the most popular.

 Polney crag is spread across four distinct outcrops and buttresses.
 Hosting more of the easier to mid-grade climbs on the hill with easy access from the road, a sunny aspect and stunning views from the top - easily make this one of the most popular climbing venues in Perthshire.